Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Getting started

 First make sure you have limesurvey 2.05 or higher installed ~~or 2.06 or higher for cronjob support~~.
 I found out the hard way that limesurvey versionnumber 2.50+, buildnumber 160512 has a bug in it so avoid that one (and probable the 2.50+ versions before that one).
 In buildnumber 160526 this was fixed.
 To be safe... just install the newest one.
+Update: buildnumber 160603 also has a bug when trying to access the plugin screen.

 ### Install/drop in PhantomJS